 Department Chair, Social Sciences

-One of the longest-tenured faculty at CCA, having joined the college part-time in 1995 and full-time two years later, Hunt’s department includes anthropology, geography, history, political science, psychology and sociology.
-He oversees a staff of about 46 full-time and adjunct instructors and teaches courses in U.S. history and on the history of North American Indians.
+One of the longest-tenured faculty at CCA, having joined the college part-time in 1995 and full-time two years later, Hunt’s department includes anthropology, geography, history and political science.
+He oversees a staff of about 22 full-time and adjunct instructors and teaches courses in U.S. history and on the history of North American Indians.
 Hunt previously served as interim dean of Humanities, Fine Arts and Social Sciences, which morphed into his current position.
 Prior to joining CCA, he was an adjunct history professor at Aurora’s Columbia College and a graduate part-time instructor at the University of Colorado.
 He spent 20 years as a museum curator and director in Colorado, South Dakota, Montana and Wyoming and was instrumental in setting up Wings Over The Rockies Air and Space Museum in Denver.
 Hunt’s educational background includes a doctorate in history from CU, a master’s in museum studies from Cooperstown (N.Y.)
 Graduate Programs and a B.A. in history from the University of Wyoming.

 Back for his second stint with CCA, which began in May 2012, Atencio teaches 16 classes in the Diesel Power Mechanics area related to introductory diesel service and repair, which eventually can lead to a nine-month associate’s degree.
 Atencio was an instructor from 2007-09 at the college, and during that time, also served as a instructor for General Service Technician classes at Pickens Technical College.
 Atencio has been Automotive Service Excellence (ASE) certified since 1977.
 He spent three decades working in various automotive shops, including 25 for Midas.
 Atencio also is a General Motors School of Product Service Certified Technician and has been a dealership mechanic.